Oil down 1 percent after hitting 2009 lows

 "Fundamentals remain bleak but the question is also how much more aggressive can sellers be when the downside becomes more limited?" said Pete Donovan, broker at New York's Liquidity Energy.

-The selloff in crude extended to ultralow sulphur diesel, also known as heating oil HOc1, and gasoline RBc1, pushing those refined fuels near seven-year lows.
+The selloff in crude extended to ultralow sulfur diesel, also known as heating oil HOc1, and gasoline RBc1, pushing those refined fuels near seven-year lows.

 The API also reported a 5.6 million-barrel build in distillates, which include diesel and heating oil, and 2.7 million-barrel rise in gasoline.